-Assistant Professor of Music and the Humanities in the College; Director of Undergraduate Studies
+Assistant Professor of Music and the Humanities in the College; Affiliated Faculty, Department of Visual Arts and Germanic Studies

 Ph.D., Eastman School of Music, 2007

 20th and 21st-century music; modernisms; influence and intertextuality; music and philosophy; critical theory; psychoanalysis